Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `set targeturi </nibbleblog>` this is the path to the 'directory page' where you can run the exploit.
 For instance <ip address>/<admin page> as in www.goolge.com/admin
 - `options` This will show the targets

+- Note that once you gain access then you should thoroughly explore the webpage- especially look for openings where a file maybe uploaded
+- Once you get shell access. you can type `sysinfo`.
+Look for OS vrsion esp for privilige escalation purposes. `geuid` will tell you what level of user access do you have.
+- Then you can type `shell` to get into the terminal on that host and then type `pwd` to locate where you are at
+- Then you can type `whoami` it will tell you the user name then type `cd /home` and then `cd <username>` to get into the user dierectory